enonic-cloud/docker-compose-enonic-xp/exp/deploy/README.md

 ## Superhero

 ### Installation
-Installed trough repo.enonic.com in the Dockerfile
+Installed through repo.enonic.com in the Dockerfile

 ### Configuration
 No configuration needed.